-The Council also established the Northern Gulf of Maine Management Area and permit category through Amendment 11.
+The Council established the Northern Gulf of Maine Management Area and permit category through Amendment 11.
 The area was developed to enable continued fishing and address concerns related to conservation, administrative burden, and enforceability of scallop fishing within the Gulf of Maine.
-The initial measures were intended to allow directed scallop fishing in the NGOM, and the Council envisioned that management of this area would be reconsidered if the scallop population and fishery in the NGOM grew in the future.
+The initial measures were intended to allow fishing for all scallop vessels and the Council envisioned that management of this area would be reconsidered if the scallop population and fishery in the NGOM grew in the future.

-During development of Amendment 11 the Council did not recommend restrictions on LA vessels fishing in the NGOM because "the improved management and abundance of scallops in the major resource areas on Georges Bank and in the Mid-Atlantic region has made access to GOM scallops less important for the limited access boats and general category boats from other regions.
+During development of Amendment 11 the Council did not recommend additional restrictions on LA vessels fishing in NGOM because "the improved management and abundance of scallops in the major resource areas on Georges Bank and in the Mid-Atlantic region has made access to GOM scallops less important for the limited access boats and general category boats from other regions.
 As a result, a separate management program for scallops in the NGOM is unlikely to have any impact on these vessels" (see Amendment 11 Executive Summary NEFMC, 2007 page ix).
-At this time, limited access vessels were able to operate in the NGOM management area under days-at-sea (DAS) management and were not constrained by the bounds of the NGOM as long as the LAGC TAC had not been caught.